beatfreaker/text-meme/readme.md

 Type: `string`
 Default: meme-randomInt

-Expected name of the file (without file extension)
+Expected name of the file (with file extension - .gif)

 ##### fontsize